hyjinx187/semgrep-docs/docs/index.md

 <!-- vale off -->

 <!---
-Substitute the "dark:" logo path in case a new dark logo is made.x The code is kept here for easy maintenance.
+Substitute the "dark:" logo path in case a new dark logo is made.xc The code is kept here for easy maintenance.
 -->